-This is a relatively new phenomena in the trucking industry caused by a combination of things.
-A truck can sustain a serious amount of expensive damage in such a situation and can be devastating to the owner operator.
+A truck can sustain a serious amount of expensive damage in the parking facilities at a truck stop, or in a tight parking situation, which can be devastating to the owner operator.

 Related >Quick Guide For Best Make of Truck For New Owner Operators

-- Insufficient Parking Area — The parking lots haven’t grown, but the number of trucks certainly has.
-Most of the existing truck stops were built in the 1970’s when trucks were much shorter.
-The trailers have increased by 13′ in length and they are 6″ wider since the ’70’s.
-The increased size of trucks has certainly contributed to the increased amount of damage.
+• Longer Trucks — The parking lots haven’t grown along with the number of trucks in the trucking industry.
+Most of the existing truck stops were built in the 1970’s when trucks were much shorter in length.
+The trailers have increased in length by 13′ and they are 6″ wider since the ’70’s.
+The increased length of trucks has certainly contributed to the increased amount of damage sustained.

 Related > Legal Guide For Truckers – Q & A

-8 Tricks to Protect Your Truck From Damage at Truck Stops
+8 Ways to Protect Your Truck From Damage at Truck Stops

 An owner operator or diligent company driver will never be able to completely eliminate the risk of being hit at a truck stop.